otto-de/trackrdrd/trackrdrd/README.rst

 field ``XID=<xid>`` to the data, and appends a field ``req_endt=<t>`` containg the epoch time at which request processing ended (from the ``ReqEnd`` entry).

+The interface to the messaging system is implemented in a messaging plugin -- a shared object that provides definitions for the functions declared in the MQ interface in ``include/mq.h``.
+See ``mq.h`` for documentation of the interface.

+The source distribution for ``trackrdrd`` includes an implementation of the MQ interface for ActiveMQ, see libtrackrdr-activemq(3) for details.

 EXAMPLE
 =======